fidian/acss-live/README.md

 If you are not getting the classes you expect, try these steps:

-1. Use the non-minified build to allow debugging to work.
+1. Use the non-minified build to allow debugging and timing to work.
 2. Enable `debug: true` in your `acssLiveConfig` - see below or look at the debugging example.
 3. Search the console messages for the CSS rules you expected to have added.